oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_repository_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple Repository resources in Oracle Cloud Infrastructure
-- Returns a list of Repositories given a compartmentId or a projectId.
+- Returns a list of repositories given a compartment ID or a project ID.
 - If *repository_id* is specified, the details of a single Repository will be returned.